Maximising wealth together: Super contributions for your spouse

 false

-Spouse super contributions is simply the process of adding funds to your spouse's super account.
-This financial strategy can be particularly beneficial for couples who have different income levels or where one partner takes on more responsibility for household and family matters.
+This can be beneficial for couples who have different income levels or where one partner works reduced hours to take on more responsibility for household and family matters.

 How does your super stack up?